Welcome to The Chalfonts, an Independent Grammar School situated by the Rye on London Road in High Wycombe.

 - IB Diploma students are twice as likely to enrol in one of the UK’s top 20 universities.

-- Are twice as likely to success in applications for medicine and dentistry.
+- Are twice as likely to succeed in applications for medicine and dentistry.

 - Are 30% more likely to gain first class honours degrees.